aliasar1/WhatsApp-UI-Clone/README.md

 # WhatsApp UI Clone 📱

-This is WhatsApp UI Clone using Flutter with Dard Mode and Light Mode.
+This is WhatsApp UI Clone using Flutter with Dark Mode and Light Mode.

 ## Screenshots 📷